avinanakarmi/licenseRecord/README.md

     ```
     truffle migrate
     ```
-5. update the smart contract address in src/app.js
+5. update the smart contract address in src/app.js and connect Metamask to your application

 6. Build a project by running:
     ```